webzakimbo/bcome-read-the-docs/docs/source/core-concepts/estate.rst

 Estate
 *******

-The sum-total of all your defined Bcome namespaces is referred to as your ``Estate``.
+The sum-total of all your defined Bcome :doc:`nodes` is referred to as your ``Estate``.

 You may construct your estate as follows:

 Single network
 --------------

-A single network from a given cloud provider e.g. a Production environment in AWS.
+A single network from a given cloud provider e.g. a Production environment in AWS or GCP.

 This is the most basic setup.